-During 2006, there were 100 reports of HCV in Davis County.
+During 2007, there were 94 reports of HCV in Davis County.

-The majority of the reported cases fall in the 50-59 year age group.
+The majority of the reported cases fall in the 40-49 year age group.

-Of the 100 cases reported, 86% were identified through a medical provider versus a blood/plasma donation center or an insurance company.
+Of the 94 cases reported, 81% were identified through a medical provider versus a blood/plasma donation center or an insurance company.

 Hepatitis C is typically reported as a positive HCV antibody test.
 Investigation of this disease is focused on determining whether the case is acute, chronic, or a false-positive.
 Additional confirmatory testing is necessary.
-One case out of 100 reported was determined to be an acute infection.
+There were no acute cases identified among the 94 cases reported in 2007.
 Risk factors for HCV infection included history of injecting drug use, blood transfusions, birth in an endemic country, and exposure to other HCV infected individuals (sexual and/or household contacts).
 The majority of cases were asymptomatic.